jamiul-islam/jamiul-islam/README.md

 ###

-<p align="left">🔭 I’m currently in the self-development zone<br>🌱 I’m currently learning OOP in C++<br>💬 Ask me about JavaScript, TypeScript and NextJs<br>📫 How to reach me: jamiulislamjami@hotmail.com<br>😄 Pronouns: he/him<br>📸 I love film photography and storytelling<br>⚡ Fun fact: I can cover any pop song in the style of Green Day</p>
+<p align="left">🔭 I’m currently in the self-development zone<br>🌱 I’m currently learning Korean Language<br>💬 Ask me about JavaScript, TypeScript and AI<br>📫 How to reach me: jamiulislamjami@hotmail.com<br>😄 Pronouns: he/him<br>📸 I love film photography and storytelling<br>⚡ Fun fact: I can cover any pop song in the style of Green Day</p>

 ###